Tezza48/Tezza48.github.io/_posts/2016-10-31-final-project-proposal.markdown

 I have spent time looking through Programming vacancies in Game studios and I have noticed a theme of companies either asking for experience in using C++ or knowledge of 3D maths.
 For this reason I decided taking on a project involving C++ and low level libraries for rendering at its core, I feel this will greatly improve my employability after graduation.

 Additionally, the advanced features I have planned consist mostly of portability and quality features.
 The hope being that, in the future, I will be able to use this rendering engine as a framework similar to Monogame to create my own games with and further contribute to, with the possibility of it becoming a flexible yet powerful Game Engine that I can add to my portfolio.

+Initially it was my plan to use DX12 as the starting API, however, after trying my best to understand it, I currently have very little experience with graphics programming and it is more sensible for me to learn the higher level and more established DX11.

+Regarding the job vacancies, I have listed, I searched through job openings at major companies that I saw as being where I would like to see my career going in the future.
+Two major points I took away from these were that primarily the applicants were required to know a variety of programming languages including C++ among various others that I already have experience with; secondly many of these ask for experience with rendering APIs and some requiring having programmed rendering/game engines.

 ___